omarboukhris/GrammarParser/README.md

 TOKEN a = regex('a')
 TOKEN b = regex('b')
 ```
-* Operators for grammar transformation to Chomsky Normal Form (or any other less restricted normal form, like 2NF)
+- **Operators for grammar transformation ...**
+...to Chomsky Normal Form (or any other less restricted normal form, like 2NF)
 	- TERM : creates production rule pointing to a specific terminal for each terminal in a production rule
 	- BIN  : binarize all rules
 	- DEL  : eliminates epsilone rules (grammar must be binned)